-Nassau County may issue permits for clearing, grading and earthwork for portions of the PUD site before approving final construction plans; however, all wildlife related permits and other federal, state and regional permits related to land clearing, grading and earthwork must be obtained.
-No buffers, preserved wetlands or otherwise conservation lands shall be cleared.
+Nassau County may issue permits for clearing, grading and earthwork for portions of the PUD site before approving final construction plans; however, all wildlife related permits and other federal, state and regional permits related to land cleaning, grading and earthwork must be obtained.
+No buffers, preserved wetlands or otherwise conservation lands shall be cleared subject to easement or permit conditions.
 Any such road crossing clearing must be consistent with the DO.
 Tree mitigation shall occur in accordance with Section 5.8 of this PUD.